-The Regulations for transfer of assets outside India by a person, whether resident in India or not, are given in the Notification Nos.
-FEMA 13/2000-RB and FEMA 21/2000- RB dated May 3, 2000 and the related amendments to these Notifications.
+The Regulations for transfer of assets outside India by a person, whether resident in India or not, are given in the Notification No. FEMA 13/2000-RB dated May 3, 2000, as amended from time to time.
 Accordingly, remittance of funds from the sale of capital assets in India held by a person, whether resident in or outside India, requires approval of the Reserve Bank except to the extent provided in FEMA or Rules or Regulations made there under.